 Aurora Police Department Contract

-The Aurora Police Association has served as the Collective Bargaining Agent for the Aurora Police Department contract since 1972.
-Every two-years the APA Bargaining Team works with the City of Aurora negotiating team and elected officials to secure the best available contract terms and benefits for all APD officers.
-For many years this has resulted in predictable, healthy raises and increases in non-monetary benefits.
+Every two-years a Bargaining Team representing all Aurora Police Officers works with the City of Aurora negotiating team and elected officials to secure the best available contract terms and benefits for APD officers.
+The Aurora Police Association served as the Collective Bargaining Agent for the Aurora Police Department contract from 1972 until 2019.
+For many years this resulted in predictable, healthy raises and increases in non-monetary benefits.

 2020 ENTRY-LEVEL SALARIES: